 - Address the reason why this is an important problem that needs to be solved.

 - Need help thinking of some specific problems to solve?
-Refer to the 14 Grand Challenges for Engineering in the 21st Century.
+See examples below:

 - This solution should focus on materials.
 Can be a new product or an innovation to an existing product.

 - Describe how the solution would work technically, and note if there are similar products in the market.

 - Make note of current research/publications that could back up your claim, if available.

 - Include what resources/infrastructure will be necessary to implement the solution into the community.